Volunteer Summer Study Program

 E. coli bacteria levels are commonly monitored to assess the quality of surface water because they are an indicator of water contamination.
 E. coli originates in the intestines of warm-blooded animals and the presence of E. coli indicates that warm-blooded animal feces have reached the water and that other pathogens may be present.
 Sources of E. coli can include inadequately treated sewage, livestock, pets, birds, and mammals.

 Each summer, the Upper Guadalupe River Authority (UGRA) tests E. coli levels at popular swimming holes throughout Kerr County.
 The results of this Swimability Study are compared to the Texas Commission on Environmental Quality’s (TCEQ) standards for contact recreation.
 For a single grab sample, the standard for contact recreation set by TCEQ is 399 colonies of E. coli bacteria per 100 milliliters (mL).
 If E. coli levels are greater than 399 colonies of bacteria per 100 mL, then there is a higher risk of contracting waterborne illness while swimming.

 In 2004, UGRA began the Volunteer Summer Study Program to supplement data collected during the Swimability Study and to include interested members of the community in water quality testing.
 The information collected by the volunteers also helps identify areas in need of further investigation.
 Working together, we can maintain the pristine nature of the Guadalupe River and protect our community’s most valuable natural resource.

-If you would like to be a Summer Study Volunteer, please contact Matthew Wilkinson, Natural Resources Specialist at (830) 896-5445 or firstname.lastname@example.org
+If you would like to be a part of the Volunteer Summer Study, please contact Matthew Wilkinson at (830) 896-5445 or firstname.lastname@example.org.